 Success as an athlete comes from athletic ability, and our body build.
 The three components of body build are the type, size and composition.
 A system developed by W.H.
-Sheldon (c.1940), uses the terms ectomorph, endomorph, or mesomorph to describe the body build of an individual.
+Sheldon (c.1940) uses Ectomorph, Endomorph, or Mesomorph to describe the individual's body build.

 Beashel and Taylor (1997) identify three extremes of body types.

 An endomorphic individual typically has short arms and legs and a large mass on their frame.
-Their mass hampers their ability to compete in sports requiring high levels of agility or speed and perform sustained weight-bearing aerobic activities such as running.
+Their mass hampers their ability to compete in sports requiring high agility or speed levels and perform sustained weight-bearing aerobic activities such as running.
 Sports of pure strength, like powerlifting, are perfect for an endomorph.
 They can gain weight easily and lose condition quickly if training stops.

 A mesomorphic individual excels in strength, agility, and speed.
-Their medium structure and height, along with their tendency to gain muscle and strength easily make them a strong candidate for a top athlete in any sport.
+Their medium structure and height and their tendency to gain muscle and strength make them a strong candidates for a top athlete in any sport.
 They can sustain low body fat levels and find it easy to lose and gain weight.

 A predominantly ectomorphic individual is long, slender and thin, and therefore power and strength sports are perhaps not suitable as their slight build leaves them susceptible to injuries.
-While they can easily get lean and hard, their lack of musculature severely limits their chances in sports requiring mass.
+While they can quickly get lean and hard, their lack of musculature severely limits their chances in sports requiring mass.
 Ectomorphs dominate endurance sports and gymnastics.
 They can archive low levels of body fat, which can be detrimental to health and for females, in endurance sports, it can result in a cessation of periods and iron deficiency.

-Sheldon evaluated the degree a body type was present on a 1 to 7 scale where 1 is the minimum and 7 is the maximum.
+Sheldon evaluated the degree a body type was present on a 1 to 7 scale, where 1 is the minimum and seven is the maximum.